SeanPlusPlus/react-fantasy-velo/FANTASY_TOUR_DE_FRANCE_2020.md

 The draft order is: Kevin, Sean, Dave

-At the end of each stage, points will be awarded to a teams as follows:
+At the end of each stage, points will be awarded to a team as follows:

 * 3 points for a stage win
 * 2 points for a rider wearing yellow